QUOTES-Soccer-Brazil reacts to Pele's death | Sports-Games

 QUOTES-Soccer-Brazil reacts to Pele's death

-he just went to rest a little bit, but he will be eternalized in each magnificent goal, in each masterful play, but mainly in each one of us who have football as a profession and who were inspired by him and his entire generation."
-BRAZIL WORLD CUP WINNER DUNGA "Our King Edson Pele leaves the world of things that have an end and goes to the world of things that have no end, just like Edson Eternal Pele."
-FORMER BRAZIL PRESIDENT DILMA ROUSSEFF "Thank you, Pele!
+Because when he got the ball he always did something special, which often ended up in a goal."
+BRAZIL GOVERNMENT STATEMENT "Pele, the King of Soccer, was one of the greatest athletes of all time.
+Forever King Pele."
+BRAZIL WORLD CUP WINNER TOSTAO "Today is a sad day.

 Brazilian soccer great Pele died on Thursday aged 82 after a long battle with cancer.
-Here are reactions from Brazil to the death:
+Here are reactions from Brazil:

 LUIZ INACIO LULA DA SILVA, PRESIDENT-ELECT OF BRAZIL "I had the privilege that younger Brazilians didn't have: I saw Pele play, live, at Pacaembu and Morumbi.
 Play, no. I saw Pele give a show.
 Because when he got the ball he always did something special, which often ended up in a goal."